IgnisDa/ryot/docs/guides/importing.md

 ## Trakt

 All movies and shows can be imported from [Trakt](https://trakt.tv) along with their ratings, history, comments and lists.
+A few points to note.

+- It is necessary to set your account's privacy to public during the duration of the import because the authentication flow of Trakt is pretty complicated and I don't think it would be worth implementing.
+- Items that have been "checked-in" will not be imported.

 ### Steps

 - Login to your Trakt account and go to the settings page.
 - If your account is set to private, uncheck the box next to it.
-You can revert this once import is complete. **NOTE**: It is necessary to set your account public during the duration of the import because the authentication flow of Trakt is pretty complicated and I don't think it would be worth implementing.
+You can revert this change once the import is complete.
-- Find your user slug.
+- Find your profile slug.
 This is usually your username.
 You can find it by going to your profile page, and checking the URL.
 - Enter this username in the input.

 ## Notes